 The practitioner will also take into account your emotions, your relationships with other people and even the season and time of the day.
 They hope to be able to balance all these factors in your life and restore or maintain your health and well being.
 They will then discuss which treatments will help you most.

-Your relationship with your practitioner is very important.
+Your relationship with your Ayurvedic practitioner is very important.
 They are responsible for creating a safe setting in which you can both work together and decide on your treatment.
 If you don’t feel comfortable with anything that your practitioner is doing it is important that you try and discuss this with them.
-Look in our complementary therapy section for information about dealing with difficulties with your practitioner.

 Some methods of ayurvedic medicine can be very harmful.
 Blood letting can be dangerous for anyone, and especially for people who are ill.
-Because of their disease or treatment, many people with cancer already have low blood counts.
+Because of their disease or treatment, many people with cancer already have low levels of blood cells.
 Low blood cell counts can cause tiredness (fatigue), breathlessness and other symptoms.
 Removing blood will make these symptoms worse.

 Forced vomiting is unhealthy and can upset the levels of salt and minerals in your body.
 Taking regular enemas and medicines to clear your bowel is known to cause side effects.
 Some can be serious and potentially fatal.
 Side effects include

 - Salt and other mineral imbalances in the body